| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 going ship."
 This ferry is located only a few miles downstream

+from Glin.
 The only problem with going in November for genealogical

 purposes, was that the Glin Heritage Center was not open during